Severe plastic deformation: Surface treatments

 More recently, the principles behind SPD have been used to develop surface treatments that create a nanocrystalline layer on the surface of a material.
-In the surface mechanical attrition treatment (SMAT), an ultrasonic horn is connected to an ultrasonic (20 kHz) transducer), with small balls on top of the horn.
+In the surface mechanical attrition treatment (SMAT), an ultrasonic horn is connected to a 20 kHz transducer, with small balls on top of the horn.
 The workpiece is mounted a small distance above the horn.
 The high frequency results in a large number of collisions between the balls and the surface, creating a strain rate on the order of 102–103 s−1.
 The NC surface layer developed can be on the order of 50 μm thick.
 The process is similar to shot peening, but the kinetic energy of the balls is much higher in SMAT.

-An ultrasonic nanocrystalline surface modification (UNSM) technique is also one of the newly developed surface modification technique.
+Another recently developed technique is ultrasonic nanocrystalline surface modification (UNSM).
 In the UNSM process, not only the static load, but also the dynamic load are exerted.
-The processing is conducted striking a workpiece surface up to 20K or more times per second with shots of an attached ball to the horn in the range of 1K-100K per square millimeter.
-The strikes, which can be described as cold-forging, introduce SPD to produce a NC surface layer by refining the coarse grains until nanometer scale without changing the chemical composition of a material which render the high strength and high ductility.
-This UNSM technique does not only improve the mechanical and tribological properties of a material, but also produces a corrugated structure having numerous of desired dimples on the treated surface.
+The treatment involves striking the surface up to 20,000 times per second using a ball attached to the horn, with impact densities ranging from 1,000 to 100,000 strikes per square millimeter.
+The strikes, which can be described as cold-forging, introduce SPD to produce a NC surface layer by refining the coarse grains to the nanometer scale without changing the chemical composition of a material.
+This results in highstrength and ductility.
+This UNSM technique does not only improve the mechanical and tribological properties of a material, but also produces a corrugated structure with numerous desirable dimples on the treated surface.

 Applications

 Most research into SPD has focused on grain refinement, which has obvious applications in the development of high-strength materials as a result of the Hall-Petch relation.
-Conventionally processed industrial metals typically have a grain size from 10–100 μm.
+Conventionally processed industrial metals typically have grain sizes ranging from 10–100 μm.
 Reducing the grain size from 10 μm to 1 μm can increase the yield strength of metals by more than 100%.
 Techniques that use bulk materials such as ECAE can provide reliable and relatively inexpensive ways of producing ultrafine grain materials compared to rapid solidification techniques such as melt spinning.

-However, other effects of SPD, such as texture modification also have potential industrial applications as properties such as the Lankford coefficient (important for deep drawing processes) and magnetic properties of electrical steel are highly dependent on texture.
+However, other effects of SPD, such as texture modification, has potential industrial applications.
+Properties such as the Lankford coefficient (important for deep drawing processes) and magnetic properties of electrical steel are highly dependent on texture.

 Processes such as ECAE and HPT have also been used to consolidate metal powders and composites without the need for the high temperatures used in conventional consolidation processes such as hot isostatic pressing, allowing desirable characteristics such as nanocrystalline grain sizes or amorphous structures to be retained.

-Some known commercial application of SPD processes are in the production of Sputtering targets by Honeywell and UFG titanium for medical implants.
+Some known commercial applications of SPD processes are in the production of Sputtering targets by Honeywell and UFG titanium for medical implants.